 Homing quintessential ‘English-ness’, stunning architecture and breathtaking natural landscapes, the Cotswolds has unsurprisingly become a popular filming location for British film and television.
 From Chick Flicks to Period Dramas, there is a location in the Cotswolds for every type of film fanatic.

 The beloved Harry Potter author, J.K.
 Rowling, was not only born in Gloucestershire, but she did much of her growing up here too.
 So where better to film the infamous Hogwarts Castle corridors than in Gloucester’s Cathedral?

 Recognised as one of the most beautiful cathedrals in England*, this architectural masterpiece embodies many period styles including Norman and Gothic.
 Enjoy roaming the cloisters as Harry, Ron and Hermione did throughout the stunning film franchise, and experience the magic of Gloucester Cathedral.

-An incredibly popular film from the mid-nineties, featuring Hollywood A-List Colin Firth, Pride and Prejudice has scenes shot in Cheltenham’s Town Hall.
-The Town Hall is Gloucestershire’s largest entertainment venue; built in 1902 as a concert hall, it still remains the hub of the area.
+An incredibly popular film from the mid-90s, featuring Hollywood A-List, Colin Firth, Pride & Prejudice has scenes shot in Cheltenham’s Town Hall.
+The Town Hall is Gloucestershire’s largest entertainment venue.
 The Grand Main Hall is classic in appearance, featuring Corinthian Style Columns and covered ceiling.
 It contains a main hall (for large events), dining and drawing rooms, a bar and offices.

 Set in 1912, most of Downton Abbey’s exterior shots were filmed in the Cotswold village of Bampton.
 Highly featured buildings include St Mary’s Church and the library.
 Bampton is on the edge of the Cotswolds and known as one of the areas prettiest villages; it is the perfect example of charming and unspoilt Cotswold development.